api7/cloud-go-sdk/README.md

 # Installation

-Make sure you're using Go Modules to manage your Go Project, and your Go version is larger than or equal to `1.19`.
+Make sure you're using Go Modules to manage your Go Project, and your Go version needs to be `1.19` or later.

 ```shell
 go mod init